 If you have a brown (garden waste) bin, the service runs from March to November with collections taking place every fortnight.
-To download your calendar go to the Check your bin day page in Related Pages.
+To download your calendar visit the Check your bin day page.

 What items can I put in my brown garden waste bin?